 Collapsed Downspout Lines

-Old black corrugated pipes frequently collapse in Maryland.
+Old, black, corrugated pipes frequently collapse in Maryland.
 Insurance views these as homeowner responsibility.

 Hydrostatic Pressure